Reach Out and Be a Lifeline

 The Veterans Crisis Line connects service members and Veterans in crisis, as well as their family and friends, with qualified, caring VA responders, through a confidential toll-free hotline, online chat, or text-messaging service.
 Dial 800-273-8255 and “Press 1” to talk with someone.

 About the author

-Tabitha Aditi has been volunteering with PsychArmor since June 2019.
-She is a volunteer Crisis Counselor with the Crisis Text Line and holds a BA in Psychology.
+Tabitha Aditi is a volunteer with PsychArmor.
+She is also a volunteer Crisis Counselor with the Crisis Text Line and holds a BA in Psychology.
 She believes in the power of finding ways to tell our stories.